ppatrzyk/merkury/README.md

 ### SQL

-Unlike Python, there are no special formatting instructions you can specify in comments.
-Outputs from all queries will be formatted as a HTML table.
+Outputs from all queries will be formatted as a HTML tables.

 ## Acknowledgements